brooksmtownsend/labs/content/featurelabs/go/hello.md

 ## Overview

-Deploy simple _**golang**_ `Hello World` application in _**Critical Stack**_ and create _**Services**_ to make it available externally.
-We will then show to how upgrade the deployment by creating a new release of the application.
+In this lab, you will deploy a simple _**Go**_ `Hello World` application in _**Critical Stack**_ and create _**Services**_ to make it available externally.
+We will then illustrate how upgrade the deployment by creating a new release of the application.

-Lifted from [Making a RESTful JSON API in Go](https://thenewstack.io/make-a-restful-json-api-go/) and adapted to Critical Stack.
-This is just example code and not intended to teach proper Go coding in any form.
+Lifted from [Making a RESTful JSON API in Go](https://thenewstack.io/make-a-restful-json-api-go/) and adapted to Critical Stack, this is just example code and not intended to teach proper Go coding in any form.

 ## Building your Hello World App